 Grace Chorale of Brooklyn (formerly known as Grace and Spiritus Chorale of Brooklyn) is a 75-member chorus based in Brooklyn Heights dedicated to the performance and promotion of choral singing in Brooklyn.
-Our concerts, performing partnerships and educational outreach events, offer a wide variety of choral music, including newly commissioned works, to audiences throughout the Borough, while providing amateur singers of varied experience the opportunity to study the art of choral singing under the dynamic and professional leadership of Music Director Jason Asbury and Assistant Music Director Matthew Henning.
+Our concerts, performing partnerships, and educational outreach events offer a wide variety of choral music to audiences throughout the Borough, and provide amateur singers of varied experience the opportunity to study the art of choral singing under the dynamic and professional leadership of Music Director Jason Asbury and Assistant Music Director Matthew Henning.

 We are also very proud of our commissioning program: For nearly a decade, Grace Chorale of Brooklyn has commissioned a wide variety of choral works by talented New York City composers as part of our mission to support living composers and expand the choral repertoire of the 21st century.
 The Chorale values our collaboration with them and the wonderful opportunity to breathe life into the work they compose for us.

 "Twentieth Century British Choral Masterpieces"

 On April 23 at 7:30 PM and April 26 at 2:00 PM, Grace Chorale of Brooklyn will once again perform with the Brooklyn Symphony Orchestra under the direction of Nicholas Armstrong in a concert entitled "Twentieth Century British Choral Masterpieces."
 We will be performing two pieces by 20th century British composers: Belshazzar's Feast, a cantata by William Walton, and Ritual Dances by Michael Tippett.

 Belshazzar's Feast, remains one of William Walton's most celebrated masterpieces.
 We look forward to presenting this dramatic, monumental work that vividly depicts Babylon's excesses and subsequent downfall.

 Ritual Dances, with music and libretto by Michael Tippett, is a work extracted from The Midsummer Marriage – Tippet's highly regarded opera in three acts.
-In the words of one reviewer: "A tonal pallette that most can only dream of."
+In the words of one reviewer: "A tonal pallette that most only dream of."

 The Concert will be performed in the Beaux Arts Court at The Brooklyn Museum of Art.